-Finally, We obtain the \verti's maximum throughput using equation \eqref{eq tc verti}.
-For Set1 it is 8 VTOLs per minute, while for Set2, it is 5.14 VTOLs per minute for single surface direction and 6 VTOLs per minute for multiple surface directions.
+Finally, We obtain the \verti's maximum throughput using~\eqref{eq tc verti}.
+For Set1, it is 8 VTOLs per minute, while for Set2, it is 5.14 VTOLs per minute for single surface direction and 6 VTOLs per minute for multiple surface directions.

-\hidetxt{ \\-- analyses the delay profile \\-- changes in different surface directions for departures and arrivals \\-- Gate system maximum throughput \\} \hidetxt{No significant difference in throughput was observed between different number of surface directions due to the consideration of only `Small' VTOLs In the Figures, there is no visible change observed between multiple surface directions as we have only considered ``Small" VTOLs in which occupancy time and time to cover OFV ($T^{TOT}+t^{R-X}$) is more than the separation requirement on a surface direction ($t^{sep}_{ij}$).} \hidetxt{Multiple surface directions may alleviate congestion for departing.
+\hidetxt{No significant difference in throughput was observed between different number of surface directions due to the consideration of only `Small' VTOLs In the Figures, there is no visible change observed between multiple surface directions as we have only considered ``Small" VTOLs in which occupancy time and time to cover OFV ($T^{TOT}+t^{R-X}$) is more than the separation requirement on a surface direction ($t^{sep}_{ij}$).} \hidetxt{Multiple surface directions may alleviate congestion for departing.
 However, they can increase the congestion at the OFV for the arrivals.}

 Our throughput results also align with other works mentioned in \cite{vascik2019development}.
 The authors consider only consolidated arrival and departure times without any consideration of separation requirements.
 In contrast, from Section~\ref{sec: tc TLOF}, for a single VTOL, arrival time = $t^{N-X}_i + t^{X-R}_i + t^{TOT}_i$ and departure time = $ t^{TOT}_i + t^{R-X}_i + t^{X-N}_i$, shows in detail the occupancy time of TLOF pad, OFV, and travel time on a surface direction.
-Furthermore, from equations \eqref{eq tAA} - \eqref{eq tda}, the TLOF pad throughput is affected by the maximum of individual time parameters rather than the consolidated arrival or departure time.
+Furthermore, from~\eqref{eq tAA} - \eqref{eq tda}, the TLOF pad throughput is affected by the maximum of individual time parameters rather than the consolidated arrival or departure time.
 By increasing any time parameter, arrival and/or departure time may increase, which decreases the throughput, thus validating the results shown in \cite{vascik2019development}.
-Consequently, the estimation of $\mathbb{C}_G$ required for a single TLOF pad \hidetxt{also gets affected,} is shown in equation \eqref{eq gate cap}.
+Consequently, the estimation of $\mathbb{C}_G$ required for a single TLOF pad \hidetxt{also gets affected,} is shown in~\eqref{eq gate cap}.

-Unlike \cite{vascik2019development}, our equations allow a detailed analyses of throughput of the TLOF pad system ($\mu^{TLOF}$), taxiway system ($\mu^{taxiway}$) and the gate system ($\mu^{G}$), and thus enables deeper understanding \hidetxt{of the impact of a bottleneck} and the significance of the TLOF pad to gate ratio.
+Unlike \cite{vascik2019development}, our equations allow a detailed analysis of throughput of the TLOF pad system ($\mu^{TLOF}$), taxiway system ($\mu^{taxiway}$) and the gate system ($\mu^{G}$), and thus enables deeper understanding \hidetxt{of the impact of a bottleneck} and the significance of the TLOF pad to gate ratio.